johnspray74/ALAExample/AbstractionLayeredArchitecture.md

 ```

 This code will instantiate an A and B and wire them together.
+The WireTo method is an extension method implemented in the libraries layer.
-Let's say the event-driven programming paradigm we are using is implemented by IEvent:
+Let's say the event-driven programming paradigm we are using is a simple synchronous execution model and is implemented by IEvent:

 ```